7 Myths and Facts about Vitamin E for Horses

 FACT!
 A young horse with a vitamin E deficiency is more likely to develop nutritional myodegeneration (when combined with selenium deficiency), equine neuroaxonal dystrophy, and even equine degenerative myeloencephalopathy.

 3. All vitamin E supplements are the same.

 MYTH!
-There are several forms of vitamin E yet only the organic naturally occurring form of vitamin E contains a form known as d-alpha-tocopherol.
+There are several forms of vitamin E, however only the organic naturally occurring form of vitamin E contains a form known as d-alpha-tocopherol.
 While synthetic forms of vitamin E, known as dl-alpha-tocopherol, are available, the natural form of vitamin E has been proven to be the most bioavailable to horses.

 4. Hay maintains its vitamin E contents after it has been harvested.

 MYTH!
 Even excellent quality hay begins to lose its nutritional value as soon as it is cut and stored.
-Research shows that hay can lose up to 50% of its vitamin E after only one month of storage!
+In addition, research shows that hay can lose up to 50% of its vitamin E after only one month of storage!